 Parabens are a family of synthetic preservatives — esters of para-hydroxybenzoic acidEsters are chemical compounds formed when an acid reacts with an alcohol.
 Para-hydroxybenzoic acid is the parent compound from which all parabens derive. — used in cosmetics, personal care products, food, and pharmaceuticals to prevent bacterial and fungal growth.
 They are the most widely used preservatives in the cosmetics industry, effective at low concentrations and stable across a wide pH range.

 The family has members of different sizes, and size matters.
 Methylparaben is the smallest and weakest.
 Ethylparaben next, then propylparaben, then butylparaben — the longest common chain and the most estrogenic.
 Byford and colleagues measured the relationship directly: at a million-fold molar excess over estradiolThe body's primary form of estrogen — the hormone parabens are compared against when measuring estrogenic activity., methylparaben displaced 21% of estradiol from the estrogen receptor, ethylparaben 54%, propylparaben 77%, butylparaben 86% Byford et al. 2002.
-Longer chain, stronger grip.
-Even the strongest needed a million-to-one head start.
+Longer chain, stronger grip — but every member needed a million-to-one head start to register at all.

 Where are parabens found in everyday products?

 Parabens are in most products that contain water and need to stay sterile on a shelf — which is most of what's in your bathroom cabinet.
 Methylparaben and propylparaben are the two most common, together accounting for the vast majority of paraben use in cosmetics.
-You'll also find them in pharmaceuticals — oral suspensions, topical creams, injectable formulations — and as food preservatives, where methylparaben and propylparaben have GRASGenerally Recognised As Safe status in the US.
+You'll also find them in pharmaceuticals — oral suspensions, topical creams, injectable formulations — and as food preservatives.
+In the EU, methylparaben (E218) and its sodium salt (E219) remain authorised as food additives, but propylparaben (E216) and its sodium salt (E217) were removed from the permitted list in 2006 by Commission Directive 2006/52/EC after EFSA could not establish an acceptable daily intake based on sex-hormone effects in juvenile rats EFSA 2004.
+In the US, methyl- and propylparaben both retain GRASGenerally Recognised As Safe status for food preservation.

 | Product | Common parabens | Contact type |